 3. PROTECTION OF BUSINESS INTERESTS: I agree not to disclose or use during my employment by Enron any trade secrets or proprietary information not freely available to the public which is the property of any of my former employers.
 Further, I agree that during my employment by Enron, I will undertake no planning for or organization of or participation in any business activity competitive with the work I perform or with the profit unit I work for as an employee of Enron, and that I will not combine or conspire with other employees of Enron for the purpose of planning for or organization of or participation in any such business activity.
 The terms and provisions of this Agreement shall be binding upon my heirs, executors, administrators, or other legal representatives or assigns and shall inure to the benefit of Enron, its successors and assigns, it being understood that Enron may assign this Agreement, either in its entirety or severally, from time to time.

-4. NON-SOLICITATION: During my employment and for twelve (12) months following the termination of my employment for any reason, I will not call on, service, or solicit competing business from customers of Enron, or its affiliates whom I, within the previous twenty-four (24) months (or the length of my employment with Enron, whichever is less), (i) had or made contact with, or (ii) had access to information and files about.
+4. NON-SOLICITATION: During my employment and for twelve (12) months following the termination of my employment for any reason except involuntary termination without cause, I will not call on, service, or solicit competing business from customers of Enron, or its affiliates whom I, within the previous twenty-four (24) months (or the length of my employment with Enron, whichever is less), (i) had or made contact with, or (ii) had access to information and files about.
 Likewise, during my employment, and for a period of twelve (12) months following the termination of my employment for any reason, I will not, either directly or indirectly, call on, solicit, or induce any other employee or officer of Enron, or its affiliates whom I had contact with, knowledge of, or association with in the course of my employment with Enron to terminate his or her employment, and will not assist any other person or entity in such a solicitation, without the express written consent of Enron.

-5. EMPLOYMENT IS AT WILL: I understand and agree that my employment and compensation is at-will and can be terminated at any time, with or without notice by me and/or Enron.
-I further agree that this Agreement is not a contract for employment for a specified period of time.
-I understand that no officer, manager, or representative of Enron has the authority to enter into any oral or written agreement or to make any agreement contrary to the foregoing unless approved by the Compensation Committee of the Board of Directors or the Board of Directors of Enron, in which case such an agreement will modify this at-will provision.

-6. STATEMENTS ABOUT ENRON: I shall refrain, both during and after my employment, from publishing any oral or written statements about Enron or any of its subsidiaries or affiliates, or any of such entities' officers, employees, agents, or representatives that are disparaging, slanderous, libelous, or defamatory; or that disclose private or confidential information about their business affairs; or that constitute an intrusion into their seclusion or private lives; or that give rise to unreasonable publicity about their private lives; or that place them in a false light before the public; or that constitute a misappropriation of their name or likeness.
+5. STATEMENTS ABOUT ENRON: I shall refrain, both during and after my employment, from publishing any oral or written statements about Enron or any of its subsidiaries or affiliates, or any of such entities' officers, employees, agents, or representatives that are disparaging, slanderous, libelous, or defamatory; or that disclose private or confidential information about their business affairs; or that constitute an intrusion into their seclusion or private lives; or that give rise to unreasonable publicity about their private lives; or that place them in a false light before the public; or that constitute a misappropriation of their name or likeness.

-7. CONTINUING OBLIGATIONS TO ENRON: This Agreement shall not terminate by reason of the termination of my employment; nor may it be modified, released, or abandoned, except by written instrument properly executed by both Enron and myself.
+6. CONTINUING OBLIGATIONS TO ENRON: This Agreement shall not terminate by reason of the termination of my employment; nor may it be modified, released, or abandoned, except by written instrument properly executed by both Enron and myself.